robotlolita/robotlolita.github.io/old-posts/2017-07-15-folktale-2-and-beyond.md

 <div class="contact-footer">
     Quil is starting to realise that the only difference between Idol Hell and Drawing-Cute-Girls Hell is the impact on your bank account.
 Oh no!
-You can descend to the depths with them on <a href="https://twitter.com/robotlolita">Twitter</a> (or <a href="mailto:queen@robotlolita.me">Email</a>).
+You can descend to the depths with them on <a href="https://twitter.com/robotlolita">Twitter</a>.
 </div>